 On March 10, 2020, the World Health Organization characterized the novel COVID-19 virus as a global pandemic.
-There is significant uncertainty as to the likely effects of this disease which may, among other things, materially impact the Company's planned clinical trials.
-This pandemic or outbreak could result in difficulty securing clinical trial site locations, CROs, and/or trial monitors and other critical vendors and consultants supporting the trial.
+There continues to be significant uncertainty as to the effects of this disease and emerging variants which may, among other things, materially impact the Company's planned clinical trials.
+This pandemic or outbreak could result in difficulty securing clinical trial site locations, contract research organizations ("CROs"), and/or trial monitors and other critical vendors and consultants supporting the trial.
 In addition, outbreaks or the perception of an outbreak near a clinical trial site location could impact the Company's ability to enroll patients.
-These situations, or others associated with COVID-19, could cause delays in the Company's clinical trial plans and could increase expected costs, all of which could have a material adverse effect on the Company's business and its financial condition.
+These situations, or others associated with the ongoing COVID-19 pandemic, could cause delays in the Company's clinical trial plans and could increase expected costs, all of which could have a material adverse effect on the Company's business and its financial condition.
 At the current time, the Company is unable to quantify the potential effects of this pandemic on its future financial statements.